danielangeloni/huescenecycle/README.md

 This scene works as an extension to the hue app.
 To add / remove scenes, just modify the scenes in the room.

 ## Manually excluding scenes
-On line 60, you can exclude scenes from the randomly chosen list.
-This is useful if you want to keep the scene in the Hue app and just want it to not be chosen by this script.
+On line 76, you can exclude scenes from the randomly chosen list.
+This is useful if you want to keep the scene in the Hue app, but don't want it to be chosen by this script.
 In my case, I didn't want the script to pick Bright, Dimmed, or Nightlight.
 Do not remove `Scene previous` as this is not actually a scene, but it is an internal scene that Hue uses to restore the group to its previous scene/state.

 # Limitations
 Currently, there is no support (that I know of or could find online) with starting Dynamic scenes with the API.
 Even if the chosen scene is a Dynamic Scene, if its called with the API, it wont play.
 Instead it will just use the static fallback colors of the scene.
 This is a limitation with the current API and is rumoured to be fixed in a coming update.

+Update: Using the HTTPS v2 API, this functionality is possible.
+The script has been updated to achieve exactly this and will now play the dynamic palette of a scene :)

 # Purpose / My Motivation
 I wanted to randomly sort through a list of scenes automatically, without having to manually chose them in the Hue app.